octabytes/blog/content/posts/keycloak/keycloack-cluster-with-elestio/index.md

 ---
-draft: true
+draft: false
 title: "Creating Keycloak cluster with OctaByte"
-date: "2024-06-14"
+date: "2024-11-20"
-description: "We will be creating a Keycloak cluster using OctaByte.
-So, to get started head over to OctaByte Dashboard and deploy and login into the Keycloak service to get started.

-Terraform Module for Keycloak Cluster

-A comprehensive Terraform module developed by OctaByte significantly simplifies the process of deploying and scaling Keycloak"
-tags: []
+description: "This post provides a detailed guide on setting up a Keycloak cluster using OctaByte, with a focus on deploying Keycloak nodes using a Terraform module.
+It covers the architecture, deployment, and scaling of the cluster, as well as the necessary configurations and recommendations for a successful deployment."
+tags: [Keycloak, Terraform, OctaByte, Cluster, Authentication, Authorization, SSO, DevOps, User Management, Infrastructure, Deployment, High Availability, Scaling, Security, OAuth2, OpenID Connect, SAML]
-categories: [Identity and access management]
+categories: [Development, Identity and access management]
 cover:
   image: images/cover.png
   caption: "Creating Keycloak cluster with OctaByte"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-We will be creating a [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) cluster using OctaByte.
-So, to get started head over to [OctaByte Dashboard](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) and deploy and login into the Keycloak service to get started.
+We will be creating a [Keycloak](https://octabyte.io/development/identity-and-access-management/keycloak) cluster using OctaByte.
+So, to get started head over to [OctaByte Dashboard](https://octabyte.io/development/identity-and-access-management/keycloak) and deploy and login into the Keycloak service to get started.

 ### Terraform Module for Keycloak Cluster